 Training and Capacity Building for Technicians and Site Management Professionals

-The second component of the mosaics in situ project is capacity building and training for professionals and technicians in the care, maintenance, and management of sites with mosaics.
+The second component of the mosaics in situ project was capacity building and training for professionals and technicians in the care, maintenance, and management of sites with mosaics.

 The aim of this practical, hands-on training initiative—conducted in partnership with Tunisia's Institut National du Patrimoine (INP)—was to develop teams of skilled technicians in different regions of Tunisia who could address basic maintenance and stabilization needs of in situ archaeological mosaics.
 The technicians trained through this initiative have become an important element in the INP's efforts to safeguard Tunisia's archaeological heritage.